 Welcome, Nicholas.
 It’s great to have you.
 This is my very first Facebook Live podcast interview.
-I always do these as audio only and I thought that’s a shame to miss out on the opportunity of further boost this thing on Facebook.
+I always do these as audio-only and I thought that’s a shame to miss out on the opportunity of further boost this thing on Facebook.
 You’re the Facebook King.

 We’re making history together here.

 That’s right, we are.
 Let’s start by giving a little bit of an intro about you and your new book, which I’m very excited.
 I posted a Facebook post and a tweet about, just a few minutes ago, a book called Give.
-You are a guru at Facebook advertising.
+You are a guru on Facebook advertising.
 I was just blown away every time you presented.
 We’ve known each other for a couple of years now.
 Where was the first time that we saw each other?
 Was it Black Belt?

 No, it was in New York City.

 I think it was Next Level Experience.